obieda01/-StackExchange_API_AngularJS_1/README.md

    * DO show the comment box when the user clicks "Add Comment" but DON'T worry about submitting to the server.
    * DON'T worry about the hover effect tooltip cards for people and tags.

-## Requirements

-*Write production-quality code* - we want to see how your best code looks.

-Return your solution in the form of a zip archive. *Please exclude your `/node_modules` and `dist` directories*.

-You may utilize any existing internet resource that you like, but don’t, for example, post a question on a forum soliciting help.
-When sending us your solution, please tell us what types of online resources you used (e.g. StackOverflow code samples, existing work you found on GitHub, etc.)

 ## The StackExchange API:

 Here are some relevant API calls to get you started: